 ASK: What have you learned in the 3 years you’ve been building your business?

 AW: Lately I have been researching and learning a ton about this.
 What I am learning is the most successful network marketers are those who provide valuable content to their audience – either through education or inspiration.
 Long gone are the days of simply saying “Buy this!”
 Or “Look what I have!”.
-With the influx of network marketers today on social media, it’s absolutely crucial to break through the noise and be seen as an expert in your industry.
-The best way to do that is to provide much needed content for your target market.
+With the influx of network marketers today on social media, it’s absolutely crucial to breaking through the noise and be seen as an expert in your industry.
+The best way to do that is to provide much-needed content for your target market.

 Creating a blog and posting regularly is one of the best ways to deliver your messages.
 This is something I have started, and I believe it will propel my business to new heights.
 However, there is a real time commitment to managing this.
 Network marketers primarily focus on signing on new teammates, training them, providing support for their current team as well as investing in personal development and growth.
 Managing an online presence, while extremely valuable, can become yet one more hat for a network marketer to wear.

-Andrea’s business can be found at livingwellwithandrea.com.
-She exemplifies the power of network marketing, and is excited at the value external content marketing will add to blast her business into the stratosphere.
+Andrea exemplifies the power of network marketing, and is excited at the value external content marketing will add to blast her business into the stratosphere.

 First off I want to say excellent blog!
 I had a